Brazil

 The species, called Vulcanidris cratensis, is part of a lineage called hell ants - named for their demonic-looking jaws.

-Trump's tariffs on Israel a regression in trade ties, businesses and officials say
+Trump tariffs on Israel a regression in trade relations: Israeli officials, businesses react

 Officials said they were convinced that Israel's decision to cancel Israeli tariffs on US imports would prevent US tariffs on Israel.